cschlay/enormous-framework/README.md

 ## Why another Python Framework

-This is exercise, I think one cannot reach sufficient level of understanding of a web application, dissecting parts and analysing security, scalability, and performance issues.
+This is exercise, I think one cannot reach sufficient level of understanding of a web application without dissecting parts, analysing security, scalability, and performance issues.

-I this framework, everything is implemented and in multiple ways and as flexibly as possible so that modifying the settings gives you different setups.
+In this framework, everything is implemented and in multiple ways and as flexibly as possible so that modifying the settings gives you different setups.
 The only dependencies are:

 - Uvicorn (ASGI Web Server)
 - Psycopg2 (PostgreSQL driver)
+- Redis
+- Requests
+- Starlette

 I try to comment them well so that this can be used as "textbook" by reading the documentation.